Doc status: Latest (rolling). See Versions.

 FCM --> Droid[Android]Request / auth flow

-- Client signs in via Firebase Auth.
+- User signs in via

-- Client calls the Worker API with
+google-services.json(Android) andGoogleService-Info.plist(iOS) — no JS-levelinitializeAuthcall. - App calls the Worker API with

 Authorization: Bearer <FirebaseIdToken>. - Worker verifies the Firebase ID token server-side.